Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 - The durable outsole ensures excellent grip and traction.

-- The textile uppers ensure a comfortable and friction-free fit that is gentle Neuropathic feet.
+- The textile uppers ensure a comfortable, friction-free, gentle Neuropathic feet fit.

-- All in all, a comfortable and lightweight design.
+- All in all, it has a comfortable and lightweight design.

 5